 Meet our 2023 Cohort

-The UGA College of Public Health’s third cohort of Health Equity Fellows will support six Metro-Atlanta cities with well-being, health equity and health disparities research.
+The UGA College of Public Health’s 2023 Spring cohort of Health Equity Fellows will support six Metro-Atlanta cities with well-being, health equity and health disparities research.
 Learn more.

-- Abigail Ventimiglia, MPH Candidate, Health Policy & Management
+- Abigail Ventimiglia, MPH candidate, Health Policy & Management, working with Decatur;

-- Abraham Adokwei, PhD candidate, Epidemiology and Biostatistics
+- Abraham Adokwei, PhD candidate, Epidemiology and Biostatistics, working with Atlanta;

-- Henry Kitiabi, PhD candidate, Health Promotion & Behavior, Global Health Institute
+- Henry Kitiabi, PhD candidate, Health Promotion & Behavior, Global Health Institute, working with Clarkston;

-- Melat Mekonnen, undergraduate student, Health Promotion & Behavior
+- Melat Mekonnen, undergraduate student, Health Promotion & Behavior, working with College Park;

-- Caleb Snead, MPH Candidate, Health Promotion & Behavior
+- Caleb Snead, MPH Candidate, Health Promotion & Behavior, working with East Point.

 How to Apply